 Every case of BPH can benefit from management, however, it can be deferred in cases with no symptoms or very minor symptoms.

-Medicine works best in cases with mild to moderate symptoms and includes
+Medication (for cases with mild to moderate symptoms):

 - Alpha blockers - They act by relaxing the neck of the bladder and surrounding tissues, making it easier to urinate.

-- UroLift® - involves sutures being placed into the prostate that effectively squeezes the urethra open
+- Urolift for eligible patients.
+Sutures are placed into the prostate that effectively squeezes the urethra open

-- Trans-urethral Incision Of The Prostate – TUIP (or Bladder Neck Incision BNI) - for this procedure incisions are only made in the prostate gland to make urination easier
+- Trans-urethral incision of the prostate or bladder neck incision - TUIP / BNI.
+In this procedure, only incisions are made in the prostate gland to make urination easier.

 - Rezum - Using water vapour (steam) which is injected into the prostate causing the enlarged parts of the prostate to die and be reabsorbed by the body.

-- Embolization – where the blood supply to the prostate is cut by doing an angiogram of the prostate arteries resulting in shrinkage in size of the prostate to allow easier passing of urine.
+- Embolization - By cutting the blood supply to the prostate, a shrinkage in size is expected to allow easier passing of urine.

-- Robot-Assisted Prostatectomy - uses a robotic approach, to remove the enlarged part of the prostate gland.
+- Robotic Prostatectomy or Open Prostatectomy - Using a robotic approach or an open pubic or perineal approach, the enlarged part of the prostate gland is removed.

 In all approaches, a prostate gland MRI or biopsy may also be conducted to rule out prostate cancer, as the symptoms can overlap.